The Bad, The Dad, and The Ugly

 The Ugly blows a gasket!
 He is so offended by the whole idea of his despicable brother receiving such an amazing reception, he refuses to go into the house and join the party.

-Again, we Westerners blow right past his choice’s significance to Asian listeners.
-By defying his father, The Ugly has publicly shamed him just as thoroughly as The Bad had done a few months prior.
-But the older son is so apoplectic about the situation, the magnitude of his dreadful choice simply never registers.
+Again, we Westerners blow right past the significance of his choice to Asian listeners.
+By defying his father and refusing to come in, The Ugly has publicly shamed him just as thoroughly as The Bad had done a few months prior.
+But the older son is so apoplectic about the situation, the magnitude of his dreadful choice simply never registers in his mind.

 prodigal son illustrationThe Ugly responds with a tirade.
-He chronicles how obedient he has been and how long he has faithfully served (“slaved” in the original Greek) his father.
+He chronicles how obedient he has been and how long he has faithfully served his father.
+The word “served” in the original Greek literally means “slaved for”.
 In other words, he sees working for his father as slavery rather than service freely given out of love.
-The Ugly concludes with an accusation of unfairness: despite how hard and long he has slaved, daddy never even gave him a baby goat to enjoy with his buddies, yet his despicable younger brother receives a huge barbecue.
+The Ugly concludes his diatribe with an accusation of unfairness: despite how hard and long he has slaved, daddy never even gave him a baby goat to enjoy with his buddies, yet his despicable younger brother receives a huge barbecue.

 Like a petulant child, he crosses his arms, pouts, and says, “It’s just not fair!”